One Plus – Graduate Transition Program

 One plus, prepares you to take the next step in your nursing career.

-- Registered with AHPRA as an enrolled nurse before commencing the program
+- Be registered with AHPRA as their designation (RN, RM, EN) before commencing the program

-- Able to undertake 12 months full time or part-time employment (minimum) 7 shifts per fortnight with a 24 hour / 7 day rotation
+- Able to undertake 12 months of part-time to full time employment over a 24 hour / 7 day roster.

 - Willing to embrace the core values of Little Company of Mary, being Hospitality, Healing, Stewardship and Respect.